-This measure is applicable to any Development Project in any land use category.
-However, it is best suited to larger residential (land use category C) and office (land use Category B) developments and/or other employment centers, such as large retail (land use category A) and institutional uses (land use Category B), particularly in locations with low auto mode share.
+This measure is applicable to Development Projects in land use categories A, B, and C. However, it is best suited to larger residential (land use category C) and office (land use Category B) developments and/or other employment centers, such as large retail (land use category A) and institutional uses (land use Category B), particularly in locations with low auto mode share.